 - (a) Assignment.
 The disciplinary administrator may assign the investigation of a docketed complaint to the following: - (1) the disciplinary administrator's office; - (2) a state or local bar association's ethics and grievance committee; or - (3) an attorney. - (b) Investigation.
 The investigator assigned to investigate a docketed complaint may proceed as follows: - (1) interview the complainant, the respondent, and other witnesses; - (2) gather pertinent documents, including copies of the respondent's file, the respondent's billing records, the respondent's trust account records, court records, and other relevant records; - (3) seek a subpoena under Rule 217(a); and - (4) take a sworn statement. - (c) Investigative Report.
 Following the completion of an investigation of a docketed complaint, the investigator must prepare an investigative report that includes factual findings and conclusions regarding the alleged misconduct.
-The investigator must forward the investigative report to the disciplinary administrator. - (d) Disciplinary Administrator's Summary and Recommendation.
+The investigator must forward the investigative report to the disciplinary administrator.
+On request, the disciplinary administrator must provide a copy of the investigative report to the respondent. - (d) Disciplinary Administrator's Summary and Recommendation.
 After receiving a report under subsection (c), the disciplinary administrator must prepare a summary of the investigation and recommend to the review committee an appropriate disposition under Rule 211(a). - (e) Dismissal with Permission.
 For good cause, the disciplinary administrator may seek permission from the Board chair or the Supreme Court liaison justice to dismiss a docketed complaint any time before docketing a case in the Supreme Court under Rule 228.